PereViader/ManualDi/README.md

 Let's briefly discuss a few concepts from the library to get a high level overview

-- The container is created using a builder `DiContainerBindings`
+- The container is created using a builder `DiContainerBindings`.
-- Container instance creation are configured through `Bind` method overloads.
+- Container configuration is setup through a fluent API available through `Bind` methods.
-- The type exposed will depend on the `Bind<TConcrete>()`/`Bind<TApparent, TConcrete>()` method used
-- Configuration of the binding is performed on the `Binding` object returned by the `Bind` method.
-- The library achieves speed via source generated, reflection-free, `Default` and `FromConstructor` methods
+- Speed is achived via source generated, reflection-free, `Default` and `FromConstructor` methods.
-- Using the source-generated methods is optional but the container's recommended pattern
-- The `FromConstructor` method configures the Binding to use `TConcrete`'s constructor, resolving parameters from the container
+- The `FromConstructor` method instructs the Binding to use `TConcrete`'s constructor, resolving parameters from the container.
-- There are many other construction methods other than `FromConstructor` available.
+- There are more construction methods other than `FromConstructor`.
-- Instances are created in inverse dependency order.
-- Method injection is accomplished by adding an `Inject` method to your instances.
+- Method injection is accomplished by adding an `Inject` method to your Types.
 - Instance initialization is accomplished by adding an `Initialize` or `InitializeAsync`** method.
 - The `Default` method configures the `Binding` to use `TConcrete`'s `Inject`, `Initialize` and `InitializeAsync`** methods
-- Instances are injected and initialized in the same order they are created
+- Instances are created injected and initialized in inverse dependency order.
 - Once the object graph is created and initialized, `QueueStartup` callbacks are invoked
+- Once all Startup callbacks are run, the container is returned to the user
+- When the application wants to dispose of the object graph dangling from the container, it can do it by disposing of the container

 # Binding